The Log analyzer is a very important part of UVK, as it can help you to quickly find infected files or registry entries in a UVK log.

-If you find lines pointing to an infected files or registry entries, expand Analyze menu and click Add selection to memory list or press Alt+M.
+If you find lines pointing to an infected files or registry entries, select those lines, expand the Analyze log menu and click Memorize selected lines or press Alt+M.

 This list can store an unlimited number of lines that you can use later to create your script.

-To delete the memorized list, expand Analyze menu and click Reset memory list or press Alt+E.
+To delete the memorized list, expand the Analyze menu and click Reset memory list, or press Alt+E.

-Expand Insert menu and click Insert memorized lines.
-If you don't want to add any custom commands, then your script is ready to save and run.
+If you don't want to add any custom commands or automation functions, then your script is ready to save and run.

-If you want UVK to delete a registry entry, but not the corresponding file, select the corresponding lie(s), expand Analyze menu and click Ignore files in selected lines or press Alt+I..
+If you want UVK to delete a registry entry, but not the corresponding file, select the desired line(s), expand the Analyze menu and click Ignore files in selected lines, or press Alt+I.

-Choose the right place to insert your custom commands.
-The script will be executed by UVK from top to bottom, so you must write the custom commands you want to run before the disinfection, above the inserted memorized lines, and the ones you want to run after the disinfection, under the inserted memorized lines.
+Choose the right place to insert your custom commands by placing the caret in the desired line.
+The script will be executed by UVK from top to bottom, so you must insert the custom commands you want to run before the disinfection, above the inserted memorized lines, and the ones you want to run after the disinfection, under the inserted memorized lines.

-It's easy to add custom commands to your script using Log analyzer.
-Just click to put the caret in the line where you want to insert the custom commands, expand one of the insert Insert menus and insert the desired mode.
+It's easy to add custom commands to your script using the Log analyzer.
+Just click to put the caret in the line where you want to insert the custom commands, expand one of the insert Insert menus and insert the desired keyword.